getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 style="width:6.26806in;height:2.79583in" />

 15. Click on the Test button and enter the prompt Update Price.
-Then fill the Product ID (HT-1001) and price (1540), click on submit.
+Then fill in the Product ID (HT-1001) and price (1540), click on submit.
-    After click on submit a message show to connect.
+    After clicking on submit a message show to connect.
 Click on the connect.

     <img src="./media/image89.png"
 style="width:6.26806in;height:4.69931in" />

-16. It will navigate to other window which manage the connections.
+16. It will navigate to another window which manages the connections.
 Click on the connect button of Update Product Price.

     <img src="./media/image90.png"